 Spend money on the design!
 There is nothing worse than a poorly planned building with little or no thought behind it.
 It cracks me up when a developer or builder is willing to pay $350 an hour for a zoning attorney that couldn’t draw out a flashing detail that will prevent their building from leaking and causing law suits., but they have no problem knocking down the architect’s fee just so they can try to make another dollar.

-We have seen numerous times where developers wait until the project is complete to try and sell.
-This method has become extremely outdated in the realm of technology.
+We have seen numerous times developers waiting until the project is complete to try and sell.
+This method has become extremely outdated.
 The developers who are killing it right now are those developers who are pre-selling 50% or more of their construction before a shovel hits the ground.

-By utilizing the latest in 3D technology, you are now able to set up Virtual Design Center instead of a real one.
-Imagine a time when a home buyer or company can know exactly what their new space will look like before they go through construction.
+By utilizing 3D technology, you are now able to set up Virtual Design Center instead of a real one.
+Now a homebuyer or company can know exactly what their new space will look like before they go through construction.
 It’s a game changer!

 There is nothing more important than getting your final new construction or renovation building ready for someone to occupy.
 One of the biggest hurdles I have seen for developers is getting their buildings 100% complete, not 99.2% complete.
 Develop a checklist to do a final punch out with your subcontractors.
 If you are a one-person shop and flipping houses, then make it for yourself.